 - According to legend, those who take a dip in the river during the Ganga Sagar Mela, are destined to soon find their life partners.

-Big Or Small, Popular Or Ignored, These Islands Are Treasure Troves Worth Visiting
+Big Or Small, Popular Or Ignored, These Islands In India Are Treasure Troves Worth Visiting

 India is vast and beautiful and has something to offer everyone.
 It is important for us to be aware and proud of what the country has to offer.
 India’s islands have just as much to offer as any other island in the world.
 What’s more, by paying a visit to our islands, we not only support local businesses but also get to learn about our history and varied culture.